.

 Sub-text and Story

 'Start Up Dot Com', screened between Christmas 2003 and New Year on ABC-TV, was also an interesting documentary from an actor's point of view.
 Here simple interaction and lack of emotional display carried the story development.
 There was one moment where the two best friends who had set the whole business up were in conflict.
 The more dominant one had decided he had to sack his friend from the project.
 The poor fellow who was being forced out was experiencing a great sense of loss but again it was his determination to stay on top of the emotion and not let it be seen that was his person goal.
 His real life battle was to not show his emotion and to stay in control.
 Actors in these circumstances often feel they have to explore the display of the emotion.
-But in this character it was the determination to not display the emotion that brought the complexity to the battle and informed the sub-text of the moment.
+But in this character it was the determination to not display the emotion that brought the complexity to the battle and informed us of the relationship that he was trapped in.
 In fact, the battle for control was the most important element in this real life scene not the display of emotion.

 The Foundation of Drama